-Term DEFINITION Actual Knowledge Notice of Sexual Harassment or allegations of Sexual Harassment to a University's Title IX Coordinator or any official of the University who has authority to institute corrective measures on behalf of the University.
+TERM DEFINITION Actual Knowledge Notice of Sexual Harassment or allegations of Sexual Harassment to a University's Title IX Coordinator or any official of the University who has authority to institute corrective measures on behalf of the University.
 Imputation of knowledge based solely on vicarious liability or constructive notice is insufficient to constitute Actual Knowledge.
 This standard is not met when the only official of the University with Actual Knowledge is the Respondent.
 The mere ability or obligation to report Sexual Harassment or to inform a Student about how to report Sexual Harassment, or having been trained to do so, does not qualify an individual as one who has authority to institute corrective measures on behalf of the University.
 "Notice" includes, but is not limited to, a report of Sexual Harassment to the Title IX Coordinator.
-Examples of an Employee with authority to institute corrective measures on behalf of the University include deans, associate deans, vice presidents, coaches, Title IX Coordinator and deputy coordinators, hall directors, resident assistants, human resources staff, campus safety officers, administrators, and other employees as outlined Section III: Employee Duty to Report.
+Examples of an Employee with authority to institute corrective measures on behalf of the University include the President, vice presidents, coaches, Title IX Coordinator and deputy coordinators.
 Advisor of Choice The advisor for the complainant and the respondent may be of the students choosing.
 They are allowed to attend all meetings and hearings during a sexual harassment case.
 The advisor may not speak except during the live hearing to ask cross examination questions.
 If a student does not have an advocate, the University will assign one.
-Appointee An individual deemed to have an affiliation with the university in a non- compensatory capacity as designated in the applicable Human Resources Information System.
+Appointee An individual deemed to have an affiliation with the university in a non-compensatory capacity as designated in the applicable Human Resources Information System.
+Clery Act Also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, this rule requires institutions of higher education to comply with certain campus safety and security related requirements as a condition of their participation in the Title IV, Higher Education Act programs.
 Complainant Any person who is reported to have experienced conduct prohibited by this policy, regardless of whether that individual makes a report or participates in the review of that report by the university, and regardless of whether that person is a member of the University Community.
 Consent Permission that is clear, knowing, voluntary, and expressed prior to engaging in and during an act.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as Consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.
 A. Consent to any one form of sexual activity cannot automatically imply Consent to any other forms of sexual activity.